sta/websocket-sharp/README.md

 };
 ```

-`e.Code` (`WebSocketSharp.CloseEventArgs.Code`, the type of this property is `ushort`) contains a status code indicating the reason for closure and `e.Reason` (`WebSocketSharp.CloseEventArgs.Reason`, the type of this property is `string`) contains the reason for closure, so you operate these.
+`e.Code` (`WebSocketSharp.CloseEventArgs.Code`, the type of this property is `ushort`) contains a status code indicating the reason for closure and `e.Reason` (`WebSocketSharp.CloseEventArgs.Reason`, the type of this property is `string`) contains the reason for closure, so you use these.

 #### Step 4 ####